-(zb) "Replacement" means any transaction, other than when used to refer to an authorized Medicare Advantage policy, wherein new Medicare supplement or Medicare cost insurance is to be purchased, and it is known to the agent or issuer at the time of application that, as part of the transaction, existing accident and sickness insurance has been or is to be lapsed, cancelled or terminated or the benefits thereof substantially reduced.
+(ik) "Replacement" means any transaction wherein new Medicare supplement insurance is to be purchased, and it is known to the agent or company at the time of application that, as part of the transaction, existing accident and sickness insurance has been or is to be lapsed, cancelled or terminated or the benefits thereof substantially reduced.

-(zc) "Secretary" means the secretary of the United States department of health and human services.
+(iL) "Secretary" means the secretary of the United States department of health and human services.

-(zd) 1.
-"Sickness" shall not be defined to be more restrictive than illness or disease of an insured person that first manifests itself after the effective date of insurance and while the insurance is in force.
+(im) 1.
+"Sickness" shall not be defined to be more restrictive than illness or disease of an insured person which first manifests itself after the effective date of insurance and while the insurance is in force.

-2. The definition of "sickness" may be further modified to exclude any illness or disease for which benefits are provided under any workers' compensation, occupational disease, employer's liability or similar law.
+2. The definition of "sickness" may be further modified to exclude any illness or disease for which benefits are provided under any worker's compensation, occupational disease, employer's liability or similar law.

-(ze) "Specified disease coverage" means coverage that is limited to named or defined sickness conditions.
+(j) "Specified disease coverage" means coverage which is limited to named or defined sickness conditions.
 The term does not include dental or vision care coverage.

 (4) MEDICARE SUPPLEMENT AND MEDICARE REPLACEMENT POL-ICY AND CERTIFICATE REQUIREMENTS.
 Except as explicitly allowed by subs.
-(5), (7) and (30), no disability insurance policy or certificate shall relate its coverage to Medicare or be structured, advertised, marketed or issued for delivery in this state as a Medicare supplement or as a Medicare replacement policy, as defined in s.
-600.03 (28p) (a) and (c), Stats., unless:
+(5), (7) and (30), no disability insurance policy or certificate shall relate its coverage to Medicare or be structured, advertised or marketed as a Medicare supplement or as a Medicare replacement policy, as defined in s.
+600.03 (28p) a. and c., Stats., unless: